benrobertsonio/benrobertson.io/content/notes/radical-candor-highlights.md

 # Radical Candor Highlights

+Radical Candor: Fully Revised & Updated Edition: Be a Kick-Ass Boss Without Losing Your Humanity by Kim Scott

 Tags: [[Books Read]] [[Radical Candor]]

-Radical Candor: Fully Revised & Updated Edition: Be a Kick-Ass Boss Without Losing Your Humanity Kim Scott
+Highlights from my reading of Radical Candor.

 “At Apple we hire people to tell us what to do, not the other way around.”
 LOCATION: 300